-This medication may interfere with certain laboratory tests (including luteinizing hormone-LH/follicle stimulating hormone-FSH levels), possibly causing false test results.
-Make sure laboratory personnel and all your doctors know you use this drug.
+This medication may interfere with certain lab tests (including luteinizing hormone-LH/follicle stimulating hormone-FSH levels), possibly causing false test results.
+Make sure lab personnel and all your doctors know you use this drug.

 If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
 Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.

 If you miss a dose, ask your doctor or pharmacist right away for a new dosing schedule.